 Payment obligations for Non-Affiliated or Outside Group events, which are canceled with less than 48 hours notice, will be added to the Event Contract and appropriately billed.
-All cancellations of special event security must be submitted in writing, or by email or in person to the Director of Security, Bernard Nelson.
+All cancellations of special event security must be submitted in writing, or by email or in person to the Director of Public Safety, Marshall Pierre.

 The Director of Security may recommend the cancellation of an event if adequate preparations are not made for the safety and security of the attendees and our students, faculty, and staff.

 Sponsor Group Responsibilities